How Secure is Code Generated by ChatGPT?: Security Analysis of the Code

 While the fragments were inherently incomplete, they did not include any input sanitization and a page that incorporates these fragments would be trivially vulnerable to XSS injection.
 ChatGPT recognized this fact, and suggested actionable steps that could make the program more secure.
 However, when asked to produce a more secure version of the code, ChatGPT produced a page that remained trivially vulnerable, ignoring its own advice.

-We found this case to be particularly puzzling, since ChatGTP was initially unable to produce a complete program, but did so later in our interaction.
-In fact, we continued to explore this scenario and made further queries to ChatGTP, until the chatbot was able to produce a suitably secure page.
-The page was secure by the inclusion of \texttt{htmlspecialchars()} to sanitize user inputs.
+We found this case to be particularly puzzling, since ChatGPT was initially unable to produce a complete program, but did so later in our interaction.
+In fact, we continued to explore this scenario and made further queries to ChatGPT, until the chatbot was able to produce a suitably secure page.
+The page was secured by the inclusion of \texttt{htmlspecialchars()} to sanitize user inputs.
 Unfortunately, the nature of the tool makes it difficult to draw conclusions as to which lines of enquiries will lead ChatGPT towards the creation of secure code.
 We will return to this topic in the next section.

 \paragraph{Programs 6} is a fragment of Java code that receives a serialized object--- a calendar capturing a date and an event, via a socket and deserializes it in order to use it in a broader program.
 The program is vulnerable to a number of deserialization vulnerabilities including: DoS via an abnormally large or malformed object, the creation of illicit objects (eg. a calendar date of February 31) or a Java deserialization attack, which may result in the execution of arbitrary code \cite{javade}.